oVirt/ovirt-site/source/development/introducing-entity-search.html.md

 # Handle the new search type in the SearchQuery command

-*   Introduce a method to prepare the query and fetch list of entities by executing the same
+*   Introduce a method to prepare the query for fetching list of entities.

+The genericSearch might be useful to use, as follow:
+ '' genericSearch(DbFacade.getInstance().getGlusterVolumeDAO(), true, null); It should be the same as using the following code, but more generic:

         '' protected List`<GlusterVolumeEntity>` searchGlusterVolumes() {
         ''     List`<GlusterVolumeEntity>` returnValue = null;